dhcav/ShortcutsForJamfPro/shortcutVersioner/readme.md

 - Use the provided shortcutName to complete the URL to access version.json in the main Shortcut's GitHub folder (an example dictionary is included in this folder)
 - Check currentVersion against latestVersion
   - If a newer version is available, the number and release notes will be presented to the user along with a choice to download and install the new version then exit the main Shortcut, or ignore and proceed with current version
-  - If no newer version is available, nothing will happen and the main Shortcut will continue
+  - If no newer version is available, or if the ignore option is selected, nothing will happen and the main Shortcut will continue

 ### Output/s
 Boolean: true/false